Amazon hits new high on optimism about its U.S. business

 The stock rose 2.7 percent to $311.70 on Friday afternoon and hit a record of $313.62 earlier in the day.

-Amazon said North American sales jumped 30 percent to $9.5 billion (6.1 billion pounds) in the second quarter while operating profit in the region was $409 million, up from $344 million a year earlier.
+Amazon said North American sales jumped 30 percent to $9.5 billion in the second quarter while operating profit in the region was $409 million, up from $344 million a year earlier.

 Sales of apparel and consumables are growing very strongly and this is helping bring shoppers to Amazon's website more frequently, Amazon Chief Financial Officer Tom Szkutak said.